 Is Spain safe?

 Most of the time, Spain is safe.
 However, like most countries in the European Union, if you’re not mindful of your surroundings, you may be taken advantage of.
-But don’t let that stop you from thinking you won’t have a fantastic, safe and fun experience.
+But don’t let that stop you from having a fantastic, safe and fun experience.

-It’s important for you to always monitor the Smartraveller and similar websites for any Government sanctioned advisory warnings pertaining to your country of travel.
-As of June 2021, Spain does have a high terrorist threat alert and can also be the subject of protests and demonstrations.
-In the interest of your safety, it’s advisable to not join such occurrences and to avoid them at all costs.
-Should you take risks while on holiday, you may not be covered by your travel insurance policies.
+It’s important for you to continually monitor Smartraveller for any government-sanctioned advisory warnings for your country of travel.
+Spain does have a high terrorist threat alert and can also be subject to protests and demonstrations, which you should avoid for your safety.
+Should you take risks while on holiday, your claims may be rejected under your travel insurance policy.

-What do I do if I have an accident/incident?
+What do I do if I have an accident?

-In the event you find yourself in an emergency, the appropriate thing to do would be to dial the country’s emergency number 112 and/or to contact local police in a non-urgent case.
-Your travel insurer should also have a 24/7 emergency hotline for you to contact for assistance.
+If there’s an emergency, you should dial Spain’s emergency number 112 or contact local police in a non-urgent case.
+Your travel insurer should also have a 24/7 emergency hotline for you to contact if you need assistance.

-When you contact your insurer after an incident – make sure it’s within 24 hours of the incident and that you have supporting documentation (like a police report or receipts) on hand.
+Make sure you contact your insurer within 24 hours of an incident and that you have supporting documentation (like a police report or receipts) on hand.

-Remember that you also have support from the Australian Government in the form of consulates and embassies should you find yourself in need.
+Remember that you also have some support from the Australian Government in the form of consulates and embassies if you need help.

 Top travel tips for Spain

-As with most holidays, well fleshed-out planning is essential to ensuring you have the best time possible.
-Ensure your passport is up to date as some countries will not admit a person whose passport is due to expire within six months of leaving that country.
+As with most holidays, thorough planning is essential to ensuring you have the best time possible.
+Ensure your passport is up to date as many countries will not admit you if your passport is due to expire within six months of leaving that country.

 Enjoy the culture respectfully

 Spain is a cultural hub for arts, literature, music and food.
-There are lots of sights to see and take in and it is important to remember to do so with respect for the culture, and its inhabitants.
-Avoid loud noises in your accommodation late at night, and while flushing the toilet is ok to do at night (unlike Switzerland) please don’t flush wet wipes as some Spanish officials are advising against doing so.3
+There are many places to see and visit, but remember to do so with respect for the culture and its inhabitants.
+Avoid loud noises in your accommodation late at night, and while flushing the toilet is okay at night (unlike in Switzerland), please don’t flush wet wipes as some Spanish officials advise against doing so.2

 If you’re holidaying by the Spanish coast or on some of the Spanish isles, water activities are a must, but some might not be included in your insurance policy.
-Take care to make a note of any exclusions relating to water-based activities and consider an adventure travel policy.
+Take note of any exclusions relating to water-based activities in your policy and consider adding adventure travel cover.

 This is the most important one – having fun.
-The peace of mind that you’ll get with travel insurance may enable you to relax more knowing you are covered for whatever may be thrown your way.
+The peace of mind that you’ll get with travel insurance can enable you to relax more, knowing you’re covered for whatever may be thrown your way.

 Spain is a beautiful lush country, full of twists and turns and captivating surprises.
 Take the time to savour it like a fine wine.

-If you’re considering a holiday elsewhere, check out our guide to travel cover for other countries.
+If you’re considering a holiday elsewhere, check out our guide to travel cover for other destinations.